Posts

 #3: RRFBs and Shading

 Shading from trees and buildings is site specific and is often overlooked.
-At Availed Technologies, we can review the location with google street view and we will incorporate this information when producing the solar performance report.
+At Availed Technologies, we can review the location with Google street view and we will incorporate this information when producing the solar performance report.

 Key takeaways: